gleam-lang/gleam/notes/talk.md

 write regular HTML, and let's be honest, HTML is not fun.
 It has all these superfluous angle brackets, a rather verbose syntax for closing tags, and you have to manually escape certain characters.
-I would rather avoid doing all this typing, and when working with Ruby and Javascript I can.
+I would rather avoid doing all this typing, especially since when working with Ruby and Javascript I already could.

 ```pug
 html